DecenterApps/actions-sdk/packages/actions-spec/spec.md

         -   `abi`: The ABI (Application Binary Interface) of the contract.
         -   `parameters`: The parameters required for the transaction, defined as `(TypedActionParameter | ReferencedParameter)[]`.
         -   `value` (optional): The value to be sent with the transaction.
-    -   `success`: Defines the message to display upon successful transaction execution and an optional CID for the next action.
+    -   `success`: An `ActionSuccessResponse` object defining the success message and optional next action.
-    -   `error`: Defines the message to display in case of an error.
+    -   `error`: An `ActionError` object defining the error message.

 ```ts
 export interface TxAction extends LinkedActionBase {